dulwichpsycotherapy/website/help.md

     						<dl>
     							<dt>Difficulties in Parenting and Counselling for Couples</dt>
     							<dd>
     								<p>Feeling guilty about disliking our children or our failure to understand them.
 Being jealous of our partner’s relationships, including with children.
-Anxieties about recreating our own childhood patterns with our children.
-Adolescents commonly feel misunderstood and angry with parents –this is part of the process of separation and transition into adulthood.
-Jung reflected on the impact on children of the unlived or unfulfilled lives of parents.</p>
+Anxieties about recreating our own childhood patterns with our children.</p>
     							</dd>
     								<dt>Young adults</dt>
     								<dd>
-    										<p>Adolescents commonly feel misunderstood and angry with parents – this is part of the
-    										process of separation and transition into adulthood.</p>
+    										<p>Adolescents commonly feel misunderstood and angry with parents –this is part of the process of separation and transition into adulthood.
+Jung reflected on the impact on children of the unlived or unfulfilled lives of parents.</p>
     								</dd>
     									<dt>Addiction</dt>
     								<dd>